 Lawn aeration allows air, water, and nutrients to get deep into your lawn where they’re most needed.

-Usually, you perform aeration to alleviate soil compaction.

-Soil is compacted when there’s too much solid matter in a certain volume or space.
-There’s no room for air, water and nutrients to get to the soil.
+Usually, you perform aeration to alleviate soil compaction, allowing room for air, water and nutrients to get to the soil.

 Aeration should be done during the growing seasons when grass can fill any open areas after the soil plugs are removed.
 We recommend aerating lawns twice a year, preferably in the fall and spring.